pythonanywhere/flask-tutorials/tutorial-2.md

 of the site.

-It would be nice to provide an easy way to log in and log out from the front page of the site, so go back to that template, and change the `nav` section at the top so that it has a "log in" link if the user is not logged in, or a "log out" link if they are.
+It would be nice to provide an easy way to log in and log out from the front page of the site, so go back to the `main_page.html` template, and change the `nav` section at the top so that it has a "log in" link if the user is not logged in, or a "log out" link if they are.
 Here's the complete `nav` section that you need, but the only new stuff is the `ul` section near the end, the rest should already be there: